Thiago Monteiro (tennis)

 Thiago Moura Monteiro (/pt-BR/; born 31 May 1994) is a Brazilian professional tennis player.
-He has a career-high ATP singles ranking of world No. 61, achieved on 17 October 2022 and a doubles ranking of No. 144, achieved on 31 January 2022.
-He is currently the No. 3 singles player from Brazil.
+He has a career-high ATP singles ranking of world No. 61, achieved on 17 October 2022 and a doubles ranking of No. 144, reached on 31 January 2022.

-On the ITF Junior Circuit, Monteiro had a combined ranking of No. 2, attained on February 2012.
-His best junior singles result was the 2011 Copa Gerdau (Grade A) title in Porto Alegre, Brazil.
+Monteiro has won nine titles – all in singles – on the ATP Challenger Tour.

 Early life and background

 Thiago Moura Monteiro was born on 31 May 1994 in Fortaleza, Brazil.
 His first introduction to tennis happened when he watched a Gustavo Kuerten match on TV with his brother.
 Monteiro used to train football at a sports academy where his brother played tennis.
 He played it for the first time when his brother invited him to a hitting session.
 Thiago soon started training and playing in local tournaments: in early 2004, he won his first tournament, being only nine years old.
 Thiago would leave his hometown, Fortaleza, in late 2008 to enter the Larri Passos Academy in Balneário Camboriú to improve his game.
 He later said on interviews that he would probably be a football player if he had not made that change.